Penn State child sex abuse scandal: Victim 2

 Mike McQueary, then a graduate assistant and later assistant coach at Penn State, testified that on approximately February 9, 2001, he had been inside the Lasch Football Building, located on Penn State's University Park campus, when he witnessed a naked Sandusky standing directly behind a boy whose hands were up on the wall in the men's shower room.
 McQueary, distraught, left the building and called his father John, who told Mike to come over to his house right away and talk to him.
-While Mike was on the way to his father's, John called Dr. Jonathan Dranov, his boss and family friend, seeking his advice.
+While Mike was on the way to his father's, John called Dr. Jonathan Dranov, Mike's boss and family friend, seeking his advice.
 As President of Centre Medical and Surgical Associates, Dranov was a mandated reporter in the state of Pennsylvania.
 Dranov testified that he questioned Mike three times about what he saw, and each time Mike kept going back to what he witnessed.
 Because there was no clear crime witnessed by Mike, Dranov and John recommended he talk to head football coach Joe Paterno.

 On Saturday morning, Mike McQueary called Paterno to arrange a meeting, and the two met at Paterno's home later that same morning.
 McQueary testified he gave a rough report of what he had seen but that, out of respect, he did not share more graphic details.
 Paterno left for Pittsburgh to attend an awards ceremony shortly after meeting with McQueary and did not return to State College until late Saturday night or Sunday morning.
 On Sunday morning, Paterno called then-athletic director Tim Curley regarding the incident.
 Curley, along with then-university vice president Gary Schultz, both went to Paterno's home, where Paterno told them about McQueary's story and advised them to speak directly to McQueary themselves to get the full details.
 In his grand jury testimony, Paterno said that he was told about Sandusky "fondling or doing something of a sexual nature" to the victim.